Sword of the Dark Ones

+Sword of the Dark Ones, known in Japan as Ragnarok (ラグナロク, Ragunaroku), is a Japanese manga series illustrated by Tsukasa Kotobuki.
+Based on a novel written by Kentaro Yasui, the series was serialized in Kadokawa Shoten's Monthly Shōnen Ace magazine from 2000 to 2003, with its individual chapters collected into three volumes.

 Plot

-This story takes place in the fictional Ragnarok continent, which includes the Asgard Empire.
-People live their lives in constant fear as the land is overrun by flesh-eating monsters known as "The Dark Ones".
+Set in the fictional Ragnarok continent, which includes the Asgard Empire, people live their lives in constant fear as the land is overrun by flesh-eating monsters known as "The Dark Ones".
 They roam the land and hunt from the darkness killing indiscriminately.
 To combat this threat, a guild of mercenaries was formed.
 One man in particular has built a reputation as an especially fierce monster-killer, a man known as Leroy Schwartz, or the Black Lightning.
 He is a man with a mission to accomplish and a vow to fulfill, his only companionship lying in his sentient long-sword Ragnarok.